 The Srimad-Bhagavatam is considered the topmost collection of all ancient wisdom.
-It contains histories of the many incarnations and activities of Krishna throughout human history.
+It contains histories of the many incarnations and activities of Krishna and His devotees throughout history.
 It was written by the author of the Vedas, Vyasadeva, as his own commentary on Vedanta-sutra, the essence of all spiritual knowledge.

 Srimad-Bhagavatam is also known as the Bhagavat Purana, one of the eighteen Puranas (ancient histories) in the Vedic tradition.
 Its eighteen thousand verses are presented in twelve cantos, each of which deals with a specific aspect of transcendental knowledge.
 The main theme running throughout the Bhagavatam is the science and practice of bhakti-yoga, devotional service to the Supreme Person.

 Krishna is the Supreme Person, the Godhead.
 Krishna is the speaker of the Bhagavad-gita, which is recognized throughout the world as one of mankind's greatest books of wisdom.
 In the Gita, as it is also known, Krishna says repeatedly that He is God Himself, the source of everything.
 Arjuna, to whom Krishna is speaking, accepts Krishna's words as true, adding that the greatest spiritual authorities of that time also confirm that Krishna is God.